Lorraine Thorpe: Reaction

 Upon being convicted, Thorpe officially became Britain's youngest female double murderer, being only 15 at the time of the attacks, a fact that was widely reported in the media both in Britain and abroad.
 Her case was compared to those of Sharon Carr, Britain's youngest female murderer who killed aged only 12 in 1992, and Mary Bell, who was 11 when she killed two young boys in Newcastle in 1968 (although younger than Thorpe, Bell was convicted of manslaughter not murder, meaning Thorpe is Britain's youngest female double murderer).
 The Evening Standard reported that Thorpe had joined "a small group of Britain's most evil women killers", including Myra Hindley and Rose West.

 Subsequent events

 Thorpe and Clarke had appeals against their convictions for the murder of Desmond Thorpe turned down in April 2011, with judges at the Court of Appeal saying that they had no doubt the convictions were safe.
-The pair did not challenge their convictions for the murder of Rosayln Hunt.
+The pair did not challenge their convictions for the murder of Rosalyn Hunt.

 In September 2014, Paul Clarke was found dead in prison at HM Prison Whitemoor.
 It is believed that his death was a suicide.

 As of September 2019, Thorpe was imprisoned in HM Prison Foston Hall.
-She will be eligible for parole from September 2024.
+In March 2023, it was reported that Thorpe would have her first parole hearing.
+Thorpe, who declined to take an active role in the parole board's case review process, was denied release in October 2023, but remains eligible for parole review in the future.

 Thorpe's case continues to be referenced in relation to discussions on Britain's youngest female murderers.